Jovian Infrared Auroral Mapper

 Jovian "Hotspot" in visible (top) and near infrared (bottom) from a previous mission.

 Jovian Infrared Auroral Mapper (JIRAM) is an instrument on the Juno spacecraft in orbit of the planet Jupiter.
 It is an image spectrometer and was contributed by Italy.
 Similar instruments are on ESA Rosetta, Venus Express, and Cassini-Huygens missions.
 The primary goal of JIRAM is to probe the upper layers of Jupiter's atmosphere down to pressures of 5–7 bars (72–102 pound/square inch) at infrared wavelengths in the 2–5 μm interval using an imager and a spectrometer.
 The Jupiter's atmosphere and auroral regions are targeted for study.
 In particular it has been designed to study the dynamics and chemistry in the atmosphere, perhaps determining the how Jovian hot spots form.

-H_{3}^{+} ions, ammonia, and phosphine can be mapped.
-The ion of Hydrogen H_{3}^{+} is rare on Earth, but is one of the most common ions in the universe and known as protonated molecular hydrogen or the trihydrogen cation.
+H_{3}^{+} ions, ammonia, and phosphine can be mapped by taking images and spectra at the appropriate wavelengths of light.
+The trihydrogen cation, H_{3}^{+}, is rare on Earth, but is one of the most common ions in the universe due to its quick production via neutral hydrogen (H_{2}) ionization---it is also known as protonated molecular hydrogen.

-Despite the intense magnetosphere of Jupiter, the JIRAM is expected to be operational for at least the first eight orbits.
+Because the space environment around Jupiter is heavily irradiated, the JIRAM instrument was expected to be operational for at least the first eight orbits; it has remained operational through over 50 orbits.